-Every Christian should be intentional about growing deeper in his or her relationship with Christ.
+Every Christian should be intentional about growing deeper in their relationship with Christ.
 Are you continuing to grow in Christ?
 Will you apply yourself to the spiritual growth process?

-Accept Christ as your Savior. ► As a Christian, dedicate your life to Christ.
-Invite someone to next Sunday's study. ► Attend a small group. ► Read the Bible this week & journal meaningful verses. ► Pray for friends that need Jesus.
+► Accept Christ as your Savior. ► As a Christian, dedicate your life to Christ.

+▶ Invite someone to next Sunday's study. ▶ Attend a small group. ▶ Read the Bible this week. ▶ Pray for friends that need Jesus.